Skip to main content

 • Provide well-accepted studies and medical practice guidelines to justify the appeal.

-• Provide proof and documentation of serious infections/complications that have not been responsive to appropriate medical/surgical intervention, including clear radiographic evidence of persistent disease, clinical documentation of infections, etc.
+• Provide proof and documentation of serious infections/complications that have not been responsive to appropriate medical/surgical intervention, including clear imaging evidence of persistent disease, clinical documentation of infections, etc.

 • When concluding the letter, add the names of immunologists who have done scientific research on the diagnosis in question, in case the insurer requests a peer review.
 For example, "Should you have any questions, I would request a peer review by either Dr. John Smith or Dr. Ann Jones from the University School of Medicine."